magnifymagnify/Better-Pantheons-Plus/README.md

-# Better-Pantheons
+# Better-Pantheons-Plus
-Better Pantheons is a comprehensive religion overhaul with several basic design goals.
+Better Pantheons Plus is a comprehensive religion overhaul with several basic design goals.

 Firstly, the effects of Pantheons have been extended, more opportunities for a given example are available, and pantheon specific structures have been given to every example.